van-richard/CodingNotes/_build/_sources/notebooks/00-quickstart/01terminal.md

 Example of command line in the `terminal` application of MacOS.
 The line you are working on is noted with the `$`.
 The format of this line is: computer name, `;` , username, and then `$`. `Bash` commands are typed by line, and ran by hitting the `[enter]` key.where, (1) :term:`echo` will return `"[`some text`]"` as an output, (2) :term:`echo` to output "2 + 2", the `|` (pipe) takes this as input for the next command, `bc -l` (calculator), (3) `echo` prints the variable, `$SHELL`, which points to the program `/bin/bash`, and (4) cowboy.
 :::

-In this section, we'll delve into the basics of the terminal, its role, and why it's crucial in computational research.
+- In this section, we'll delve into the basics of the terminal, its role, and why it's crucial in computational research.

-Approaches to "using" computer programs:
+- Approaches to "using" computer programs:
-  1) A common way makes use of a Graphical User Interface (GUI)
+    - A common way makes use of a Graphical User Interface (GUI)
         - Programs that use a mouse and keyboard with on-screen menus, buttons, sliders, etc.
         - Relies on the user to click on-screen options for specific instructions
-  2) Alternatively, computer programs can be operated via the Command Line Interface (CLI)
+    - Alternatively, computer programs can be operated via the Command Line Interface (CLI)
         - Uses text-based instructions, only requiring input from the keyboard
         - Often used for computing many files or automating repetitive tasks.

-## Wtf is a Terminal?
+## wtf is terminal?

-Terminal is a graphical-based application, providing access to the CLI
+- Terminal is a graphical-based application, providing access to the CLI
     - This is preinstalled on MacOS as the `terminal` app
     - Windows has variations called `Command Prompt` and `PowerShell`

-Using command line is a fundamental tool in computational research, offering advantages like:
+- Using command line is a fundamental tool in computational research, offering advantages like:
     - More control in running applications
     - Faster management across operating systems (OS)
     - Ability to automate repetitive tasks (scripting)

 ### Example: Opening the Terminal App